-If you want to be vegan, either consistently or occasionally, there’s lot more to consider than just the food you eat.
+If you want to be vegan, either consistently or occasionally, there’s a lot more to worry about than avoiding foods that aren’t vegan.
 Many everyday lifestyle products contain animal products or by-products—and some of them might surprise you.
-Here’s a few common items that many people assume are vegan, but aren’t—and what to buy instead.
+Here are a few common items that many people assume are vegan, but aren’t—and what to buy instead.

 While we might like our clothes to come out of the dryer static-free and smelling nice, many big-name dryer sheets list “fatty acid” as an ingredient.
 Technically, the scientific term is dihydrogenated tallow dimethyl ammonium chloride; but it’s fat that has been rendered from cows, sheep, and horses.